Jonathan Gresham: Impact Wrestling / Total Nonstop Action Wrestling (2022–2025)

+On January 28, 2025, Jordynne Grace confirmed that Gresham's contract with TNA had expired, and that he is now a free agent.

-PROGRESS Wrestling (2022-present)
+Progress Wrestling (2022)

 In March 2022, Gresham challenged Cara Noir for the Progress Wrestling World Championship at Chapter 130.
 Gresham won the match and the championship after interference from Spike Trivet.
-After Chapter 134, Gresham was stripped of the Progress World Championship following a defence against Gene Munny in a match with the stipulation that Gresham would lose the championship if Lykos Gym (Kid Lykos & Kid Lykos II) interfered, which they did.
+After Chapter 134, Gresham was stripped of the Progress World Championship following a defence against Gene Munny in a match with the stipulation that Gresham would lose the championship if Lykos Gym (Kid Lykos and Kid Lykos II) interfered, which they did.

 Personal life

 In December 2018, Gresham got engaged to fellow professional wrestler, Jordynne Grace.
 The couple married in September 2020.

+On August 7, 2025, Gresham revealed that he had suffered two strokes which doctors attributed to a possible complication from the severe COVID-19 Gresham had a few weeks prior.
+On August 24, 2025, Grace revealed that Gresham has made a full recovery and is resuming non-wrestling training.